RiceBowlJr/blog/content/posts/bootstrap-your-aurora-database-and-schemes-at-creation.md

 Aurora database with one scheme and the root user.<br>
 Some may say that we don't launch an Aurora database that often, but hey, in some cases, you do.
-For example for a fast growing start up (web app editor) which onboard new customers every single month, and those customers require to be on a dedicated infrastructure (yes some does).
+For example for a fast growing start up (web app editor) which onboard new customers every single month, and whose customers require to be on a dedicated infrastructure (yes, some still does).

 To do so I struggled with **CloudFormation notifications**, **SNS** and **Lambda**.